 On August 24, 1944, at 0630 hours, Haylor aboard Hake mistakenly identified PB-102 as old Thai destroyer Phra Ruang and CD-22 as a minesweeper.
 As the Japanese ships began to exit the harbor they spotted both Harder's and Hake's periscopes.
 PB-102 turned and headed back into the harbor with Niyo Maru.
 CD-22 headed straight for the periscopes.
 Haylor did not like the setup, so Hake broke off.
 Harder continued into the bay and fired three down-the-throat torpedoes at CD-22.
 All three missed the mark.
 At 0728 hours, CD-22 picked up Harder with her Type 3 sonar and commenced a series of depth-charge runs with her Type 94 DC throwers with each charge set to detonate deeper than the last.
 The fifth salvo brought a large amount of oil and pieces of cork and wood to the surface.
 11

 Thus, according to the above account, on August 24, 1944, sometime after 0728 hours, Harder was sunk by a depth-charge attack from Japanese escort vessel CD-22 in Dasol Bay, on the west coast of Luzon Island.
 All hands went down with her.
-According to the U. S. Navy, the fatal attack occurred at the geographic position 15°-50' N, 119°-43' E, which is designated by the orange marker in the chart below.
+According to the U. S. Navy, the fatal attack occurred at the geographic position 15°-50' N, 119°-43' E, which is designated by the orange marker in the thumbnail below.
 12